 High competition on the mobile app market makes developers look for more new ways of their products’ promotion.
 When the main ASO tools have already been put to use, additional methods come into play, effectively helping with app promotion by keyword and category searches.
 We have made a list of several life hacks that will help you increase the amount of your app downloads through several simple steps.

-Use of Keywords with Errors
+Use of Keywords with Typos

-Search queries in app stores are frequently introduced with errors.
+Search queries in app stores are frequently introduced with typos and errors.
 A particular way of typing such queries can affect both the listing and user reach.
 In some cases the keyboard will correct the word automatically, but at times the query is different from the original and can’t be corrected.
 Developers can take advantage of this fact, when reaching out to new users.

 Example #1.
 An example from the Russian App Store clearly shows the difference between different spelling of the word “авиабилеты” (“air plane tickets”).
 Upon typing “авиОбилеты” the keyword corrects the word automatically, thus affecting the listing and new user reach, while the word “авиЯбилеты” isn’t shown by these indices.